PublicI/us-polling-places/data/Virginia/README.md

 ### Notes

 The system used by the Virgnia board of elections does not reliably track historical precinct names.
 Depending on how the county clerks recorded precinct changes ("editing" vs "deleting") - the precinct name column for 2016 might reflect the precinct as it was named in 2018.
 This only affects a small percent of precincts which say a change in their boundary or name during the study period.
 We are working on updating this dataset with the correct precincts substituted for the historical data.

+This issue ONLY affects precinct names.
+The polling locations themselves seem to be accurately reflected.